EldariaDevelopment/EldariaDevelopment/README.md

 - - -
 # Introduction
 I am a Full Stack Web developer and a Skripter.
 I am practicing producing Java plugins, and learning more CSS.
-I program(med) for many players
+I've programmed for many servers over 2 years of development

 # Information